-Justice Elliot died in Minneapolis on September 18, 1935.
+Justice Elliott died in Minneapolis on September 18, 1935.

-You may learn more about the life and work of Justice Elliot in his memorial, and the book Testimony: Remembering Minnesota’s Supreme Court Justices, which is the source of this brief biography.
+You may learn more about the life and work of Justice Elliott in his memorial, and the book Testimony: Remembering Minnesota’s Supreme Court Justices, which is the source of this brief biography.